S1D1T1/SingleWindow/README.md

     SingleWindowCommandGroup()
 }
 ```

+<p style="margin-left: 50px; margin-right: 50px;">(an aside: "*Which* .commands block", you might ask.
+Command blocks modify Scenes, and SingleWindow replaces some Scenes.
+Luckily, commands can apparently be attached to any Scene, to appear in the menu bar.
+My app hangs its .commands() block off of the "Settings" scene.
+And what if your app ONLY wants SingleWindows, and has no Scene to hang menu commands from?
+Good Question.
+I don't have a general answer)

 The menu item will be created with the format "Show/Hide `<Your Window Title>`".
 If a `shortcutString` was provided when creating the SingleWindow, the menu item will also have the corresponding keyboard shortcut.